ALXS-GitHub/RL-Designer/docs/Designer-Guide.md

 ![](images/2025-07-20-14-58-05.png)

 Then create a copy of you texture and enable the "Color Ramp" option with mode "Constant" (!!
 Very important !!)
 (Please don't forget to set to "Constant" Too).
 Now you can set the first trigger to black (or white) with 0% alpha and the second trigger to white with 100% alpha.
 This will allow you to paint only the pixels that are fully opaque.
 Paint this texture with Mix mode.
-Keep the first trigger at 0, and move the second triger to adjust the alpha threshold.
-The more the second trigger is to the right, the less pixels will be painted, and the more it is to the left, the more pixels will be painted (more likely pixels that are supposed to be transparent in this case)
+Keep the first trigger at 0, and move the second trigger to adjust the alpha threshold.
+The more the second trigger is to the right, the less pixels will be painted, and the more it is to the left, the more pixels will be painted (more likely pixels that are supposed to be transparent in this case).
+It is also recommended to deactivate the "Interpolation" option in the Sampling panel that is in the Image panel of the Texture tab, this will ensure that the pixels are not interpolated and that the decal is fully opaque.

 ![](images/2025-07-20-15-05-09.png)